When Does Medicare Start?

 When does Medicare start?

-- Special enrollment period (SEP): These periods allow you to enroll after your initial enrollment without facing late penalties.
-Examples of a special enrollment period include delaying Medicare while you still have coverage from your employer, missing your initial enrollment due to a natural disaster or emergency, or losing Medicaid coverage.
+Qualified reasons for a special enrollment period include delaying Medicare while you still have coverage from your employer, missing your initial enrollment because of a natural disaster or emergency or losing Medicaid coverage.

 Medicare coverage always starts on the first of the month.